coreos/butane/docs/config-openshift-v4_13.md

     * **_label_** (string): the label of the luks device.
     * **_uuid_** (string): the uuid of the luks device.
     * **_options_** (list of strings): any additional options to be passed to `cryptsetup luksFormat`.
-    * **_discard_** (boolean): whether to issue discard commands to the underlying block device when blocks are freed.
-Enabling this improves performance and device longevity on SSDs and space utilization on thinly provisioned SAN devices, but leaks information about which disk blocks contain data.
-If omitted, it defaults to false.
-    * **_open_options_** (list of strings): any additional options to be passed to `cryptsetup luksOpen`.
-Supported options will be persistently written to the luks volume.
     * **_wipe_volume_** (boolean): whether or not to wipe the device before volume creation, see [the Ignition documentation on filesystems](https://coreos.github.io/ignition/operator-notes/#filesystem-reuse-semantics) for more information.
     * **_clevis_** (object): describes the clevis configuration for the luks device.
       * **_tang_** (list of objects): describes a tang server.
 Every server must have a unique `url`.
         * **url** (string): url of the tang server.
         * **thumbprint** (string): thumbprint of a trusted signing key.
-        * **advertisement** (string): the advertisement JSON.
-If not specified, the advertisement is fetched from the tang server during provisioning.
       * **_tpm2_** (bool): whether or not to use a tpm2 device.
       * **_threshold_** (int): sets the minimum number of pieces required to decrypt the device.
 Default is 1.
       * **_custom_** (object): overrides the clevis configuration.
 The `pin` & `config` will be passed directly to `clevis luks bind`.
 If specified, all other clevis options must be omitted.